The 12 Most Expensive Journey Together Cards

 In this set, we’re also getting two hyper rare versions of two key trainer Pokemon: N’s Zoroarkroark ex and Iono's Bellibolt ex.
 We’ve seen that hyper rare cards have the potential to do very well value-wise in the Scarlet & Violet era of the Pokemon TCG, with a great example being the Pikachu gold card found in both Surging Sparks and Prismatic Evolutions.

-While these cards aren’t likely to fetch near the same price as the SIR versions, they’re a solid pull to be proud of, especially given the uniqueness of this set to feature Trainer Pokemon.
+While these cards aren’t likely to fetch nearly the same price as the SIR versions, they’re a solid pull to be proud of, especially given the uniqueness of this set’s focus on trainer Pokemon.

 #10 Volcanion ex – Special Illustration Rare